deardooley/agave-mock-tags-api/README.md

     [http://agave-mock-tags-api.getsandbox.com/mock/tags](http://agave-mock-tags-api.getsandbox.com/mock/tags)

-To view and interact with the API documentation, use the hosted [Swagger Editor](http://editor.swagger.io/#/) provided by Reverb and import the `https://raw.githubusercontent.com/agaveapi/agave-mock-tags-api/master/tags.yaml` file from this repository.
+To view and interact with the API documentation, use the hosted [Swagger Editor](http://editor.swagger.io/#/) provided by Reverb and paste the contents of the `tags.yaml` file into the editor.